timohenz/Stock-Market-Snippets/README.md

 ```
 Especially regarding the standard deviation of a normal day on the stock market (and considering different indices) this is bs.
 Idk why I wasted my time with this.

+### correlationYTD

+Analyzing the correlation of custom buckets of stocks with equal weight.
+Normally you'd expect gold or bonds a negative correlation with $SPY.
+In some market environments a clear value <-> growth or global titans <-> small caps rotations can be identified.